MMhenna/holberton-smiling-school/README.md

 - [Pricing - fig file](https://www.figma.com/file/KLAI53jdYpfFNEy0O79ymB/Pricing)
 - [Courses - fig file](https://www.figma.com/file/ivg3abH1HLmMayBgjGg1Qf/Courses)

-And Duplicate to your Drafts to have access to all design details.
+And Duplicate to your Drafts to have access to all design details.

 Important notes with Figma:

 - if your computer doesnt have missing fonts, you can find them here: source-sans-pro and Spin-Cycle-OT
 - some values are in float - feel free to round them
-- Be pixel perfect - yes! but mainly make sure colors, size and position are correct. #C271FF is not purple.
+- Be pixel perfect - yes! but mainly make sure colors, size and position are correct. #C271FF is not purple.

 For this task, please write an amazing README.md